KiltedCode/khandaria-campaign/sessions/2019/2019-10-17-the-whole-truth.md

 `Faleor` and `Belsaran` head back to the city
 back by mid afternoon
-take a short rest to wait for `Pylia` to get back before talking to `Guros`
+take a short rest to wait for `Pylia` to get back before talking to `Gurrus`

-Decide to go report to `Guros`
+Decide to go report to `Gurrus`
 still not a lot of guards around the city
 people not as scared, but still off
 not a lot of guards or adventurers at Justice Hill
-find `Guros` in his office, duergar are making a big push underground
+find `Gurrus` in his office, duergar are making a big push underground
 even some palace guards down there
 tell him I confirmed a duergar, describe him
 there's been an incident with dwarven ambassador
 caught carrying a ur'grosh into the palace
 he's refusing to speak, some crimes that means you're just found guilty
 if something involving conspiracy, you're tortured until you speak
-`Guros` will report it to the palace, `Faleor` will probably be called to testify
+`Gurrus` will report it to the palace, `Faleor` will probably be called to testify
 ask if he'll be telling everything, and probably will because `Khan` needs to know everything

 `Pylia` has message on door frame asking her to come to temple `from Rosnick`
 people look angry and unhappy about the whole process
-`Melvin` is in head regalia, not doing much but walking around saying brief words
+`Melvyn` is in head regalia, not doing much but walking around saying brief words
 people stamping their feet in frustration as he walks away
-funeral in progress - that `Melvin` is not in attendance
+funeral in progress - that `Melvyn` is not in attendance
 `Rosnick` waves her to the back
 says he found out she may have had a visitation during the dropping of the Watcher
 leads her to his office, overflowing with stuff (books, scrolls, etc) but not dusty